-For some expert insight on local inventory ad campaigns, we reached out to Zak Haines, the Senior Director of Paid Media at Ovative Group.
-Zak is an industry expert with more than 20 years of experience in the search marketing space.
+For some expert insight on local inventory ad campaigns, we reached out to one of our Certified Agency Partners, Zak Haines.
+Zak is the Senior Director of Paid Media at Ovative Group and is an industry expert with more than 20 years of experience in the search marketing space.
 At Ovative, he is responsible for maximizing the enterprise marketing returns of Ovative’s clients.
 Merchants looking to unlock more conversions and in-store traffic with LIAs should continue reading!

 How do you get started with local inventory ads?

 LIA campaigns are only available to brick-and-mortar retailers in the United States, Australia, Austria, Brazil, Canada, Denmark, France, Germany, Ireland, Japan, Netherlands, New Zealand, Norway, Poland, Sweden, Switzerland, and the UK.

 To begin, you must set up three accounts: a Google Merchant Center account, a Google Ads account, and a Google Business Profile.
 Once you have those accounts, you need to enable LIAs, add your business information, and link your business profile to your Google Merchant Center account.

 You have to upload a primary feed (a feed of all the products you want to advertise) to enable a local inventory ad feed.
 The required attributes for your primary feed are listed below:

 - ID: The internal stock identifier for your product